(pictured clockwise, starting from upper left)Topshop, Basic Shell Top, $20

 But all of the filler boards weren't parallel to the original floorboards; there was one portion that ran perpendicular to the rest.

-Nate was able to fill in the holes with the aged wood from
+Nate was able to fill in the holes with the aged wood from the "secret room" we discovered in the bathroom.

 Once that was complete, it was finally time to paint.
-I had the paint color picked out
+I had the paint color picked out months in advance.

 A deep, rich navy.
 There was skepticism from everyone I showed the paint sample to - including Nate.
 But what did they know?